-EurocanPlatform is an European Commission funded project (7th Framework Programme) bringing together 28 European cancer Institutions and organisations to work together in a unique collaboration.
+EurocanPlatform is funded by the European Commission's Seventh Framework Programme (Project N° 260791) bringing together 28 European cancer Institutions and organisations to work together in a unique collaboration.
 The centres are sharing infrastructures and collaborating on projects to help advance cancer research and treatment.

 The overarching aim of the project is to improve outcomes for cancer patients and reduce mortality.
 This is being achieved by focusing on three key areas of research: prevention, early detection and improved treatments.

 EurocanPlatform is building the necessary resources and know-how to improve cancer care from bench to bedside: basic research, early and late translational research, clinical research, epidemiological research, implementation in care and population based outcome research.
 There have been a few big achievements coming out of the project: one major achievement is the POSEIDON trial, which is testing different drugs in metastatic breast cancer.
 Another is an Annual Summer School which teaches the next generation of oncologists and researchers about the latest developments in translational cancer research.

 Finally, Cancer Core Europe and Cancer Prevention Europe will be long term collaborations aiming to greatly improve cancer rates and outcomes in Europe by creating ‘e-hospitals’ which share computer systems, data and best practice

 The European Cancer Patients Coalition is assisting the platform members in organizing public outreach activities during ECCO congresses, ECPC masterclasses and patients’ workshops, OECI meetings and in disseminating the outcomes of the project.